geshan/geshan.github.com/posts/2020-11-23-nodejs-mysql-tutorial.md

 ## Node.js MySQL tutorial steps

 We will be building a simple REST API with Express js that can give out quotes.
-Before diving deeper into the steps, I would really recommend you to take a refresher on [REST](https://www.codecademy.com/articles/what-is-rest)(REpresentational State Transfer).
-It will be best to read on REST verbs and run some cURL commands to POST APIs.
+Before diving deeper into the steps, I would really recommend you take a refresher on [REST](https://www.codecademy.com/articles/what-is-rest)(REpresentational State Transfer).
+It will be best to read REST verbs and run some cURL commands to POST APIs.

 Given you have Node.js running (either on the machine or with Docker), we can start with setting up Express first:

 ### Setup Express js for Node.js MySQL tutorial

-To set up express, we will use the express-generator.
+To set up express, we will use the `express-generator`.
 You can generate an express js app without any view engine for this Node.js MySQL tutorial with the following command:

 ``` bash
 npx express-generator --no-view --git nodejs-mysql